Battle of Gujrat: Aftermath

 The next day, a division under Major General Sir Walter Gilbert took up the pursuit.
 Many Sikh stragglers abandoned their army.
 Those who made their way to their homes over the Chenab were allowed to do so after they surrendered their arms.
-The remnants of Sher Singh's forces retreated across the Jhelum River and into progressively rougher country with Muslim villages for eleven days, but Sher Singh was finally forced to agree to British terms for surrender.
-His army, reduced to 20,000 men (mainly irregular cavalry) and 10 guns, handed over its arms at a two-day ceremony on 12 March and disbanded.
+The remnants of Sher Singh's forces retreated across the Jhelum River and into progressively rougher country with Muslim villages for eleven days.
+Gulab Singh Dogra and Abbot cut-off any possibility of the Sikhs from joining the Afghan forces in the frontier.
+The Attariwalas Chattar Singh and his son Sher Singh, being surrounded on all sides by enemy forces, agreed to British terms for surrender on 14 March 1849 at the British camp at Hurmel near Rawalpindi to General Gilbert.
+Sher Singh's army, reduced to 20,000 men (mainly irregular cavalry) and 10 guns, handed over its arms at a two-day ceremony on 12 March and disbanded.
+As per General Thackwell, the Khalsa soldiers were visibly saddened, disgusted, and angry when giving up their arms to the British, one grey-bearded Khalsa veteran remarked in Punjabi: Aj Ranjit Singh mar gaya ("Today Ranjit Singh has died").

 The small Afghan contingent also hastily retreated, destroying the pontoon bridge at Attock behind them.
+The Afghan forces eventually returned to their nation.
 The Scinde Irregular Horse followed them, and reoccupied Peshawar.
 Dost Mohammed later concluded a peace with the East India Company, acknowledging their possession of the Peshawar region.

-The Punjab was formally annexed to British territory at Lahore on 2 April.
+The Punjab was formally annexed to British territory at Lahore on 2 April 1849.

 At the end of his career, Gough had finally fought a model battle, using his vast superiority in heavy guns to drive Sher Singh's troops from their position without resorting to the bayonet as he usually did, and turning their retreat into a rout with his cavalry and horse artillery.
 He had also been able to operate for the first time without receiving contradictory instructions from Dalhousie.
 Throughout the war, Dalhousie had alternately goaded on and restrained Gough, usually at the most inconvenient moments.

-After the British had withdrawn at Chillianwala, Sikh and other irregulars showed no mercy to abandoned British combatant wounded and the British at Gujrat showed no mercy to the surrendering or fleeing enemies.